thomasrobertgee/recipe-app/README.md

 ### Supplier Platform Features
 The app has been pivoted to a B2B2C platform centered on local suppliers.
-- **New Supplier Onboarding:** A dedicated supplier sign-up flow that directs new suppliers to an onboarding modal on first login to create their business profile.
+- **New Supplier Onboarding:** A dedicated supplier sign-up flow. **Registration now automatically logs suppliers in** and directs them to an onboarding modal on first login to create their business profile.
 - **Separate Auth Pages:** Separate, blue-themed login and sign-up pages for the supplier portal.
 - **Enhanced Supplier Profiles:** Suppliers have a "My Profile" tab to manage their "Digital Storefront," including `business_name`, `address`, `postcode`, `logo_url`, `business_type`, `description`, and `opening_hours`.
 - **Supplier Specials Management:** Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices), including setting **expiry dates**.